alighali85/Advisors-lounge/README.md

 Hi there,

-as a code challenge I created this app, it is a simple advisors platform, helps users to filter and find the suitable advisor by its name, or rating.
+advisors Loungs is a simple advisors platform built with React and TypeScript, helps users to filter and find the suitable advisor by its name, or rating.

 once you open the app, you see a list of all the advisors, as a grided cards.